-The SFCS discipline policy was created because we value respect, fairness, tolerance, communication, and teaching self-respect and responsibility, and life skills.
+The SFCS discipline policy was created because we value respect, fairness, tolerance, communication, teaching self-respect and responsibility, life skills and the need to ensure that all students, faculty and staff have a safe and supportive environment in which to learn and teach.
 We will strive to help students become aware of the reasons behind the rules and logical consequences.
 Information about the discipline policy as it applies to specific situations are below.
 The Discipline Policy works together with the Bullying and Technology policies to outline the expected behaviors.
+It is important to note that certain offenses committed at the school may result in an oral and written report to the Pembroke Police Department, as per state law, NH RSA 193-D:1 - 9.